 Can You Visit Lake Louise in May?

-Hiking up to the Lake Agnes Teahouse or the Little Beehive won’t be ready until aroundl the last week of May, but you might have to wait until June, depending on the year.
-The Lake Agnes Teahouse won’t be open until around June 4th, so bring your own tea and biscuits while hiking.
+Hiking up to the Lake Agnes Teahouse or the Little Beehive will be ready around the last week of May, but depending on the year, you might have to wait until June.
+The Lake Agnes Teahouse will be open around June 4th, so bring your own tea and biscuits while hiking.

 Can You Visit Moraine Lake in May?

-The road is typically not clear of snow until at least mid-May, and the best time to cycle Moraine Lake Rd is the last week of May.
-This is right after it is cleared, but before the road opens to vehicles.
+The road to Moraine Lake is typically not clear of snow until at least mid-May, meaning the best time to cycle Moraine Lake Rd is the last week of May.
+This is right after the snow is cleared, but before the road opens to vehicles.

 The Best Things to Do in Banff in May